govindvm20084-vm/amfoss-tasks/Task-1/Logbook/Level 3/Readme.md

 | sort will sort the files
 | uniq -w32 -u  will tell uniq to compare only the first 32 characters — the MD5 hashes.

-Using this command i found the file which was had the clue and then i inspected it and found the Poneglyph fragment 1
+Using this command i found the file which had the clue and then i inspected it and found the Poneglyph fragment 1